Pitt Law is preparing the next generation of lawyers and leaders to meet the demands of a changing world.

 - Students who meet the law guarantee requirements are also guaranteed the law school’s Dean’s Scholarship.
-The minimum award amount starts at $10,000
+The average scholarship amount is $20,000 per year.

 How to apply

-- Be in the top 10 percent of high school graduating class with a 1360 SAT (combined Critical Reading and Math) or 29 ACT Composite score.
+- Be in the top 10 percent of high school graduating class with a 1360 SAT (combined Evidence-Based Reading and Writing ) or 30 ACT Composite score.

-- While enrolled at Pitt, maintain a 3.5 grade point average as a full-time student in the Dietrich School of Arts and Sciences.
+- While enrolled at Pitt, maintain a 3.5 grade point average as a full-time student.

-- Note: for students not eligible for a freshman guarantee, working toward early admission to the School of Law after three years of study in Arts and Sciences or applying through our early decision program may be a desirable alternative.
+- Note: for students not eligible for the guarantee, working toward early admission to the School of Law after three years of study in Arts and Sciences or applying through our early decision program may be a desirable alternative.

 - More information about the School of Law.